Jun Bernardino Trophy

-The Jun Bernardino Trophy is a trophy awarded to the Philippine Basketball Association (PBA) team that wins the PBA Philippine Cup Finals.
+The Jun Bernardino Trophy is a trophy awarded to the Philippine Basketball Association (PBA) team that wins the PBA Philippine Cup finals.

 Previously known as the "Perpetual Trophy", it was created in 2006 and renamed in March 2007 in honor of former PBA commissioner Emilio "Jun" Bernardino, Jr. who served from 1994 to 2002.

 Currently, there are three versions of this trophy: the first version, created in 2006, is being kept permanently by the Talk 'N Text Tropang Texters after winning three straight Philippine Cups (2010–11, 2011–12, 2012–13).
 The second version, commissioned in 2013, is permanently kept by the San Miguel Beermen after winning three straight Philippine Cup championships from 2014–15 to 2016–17.
-The third version, which was made before the start of the 2017–18 season is currently in the possession of the TNT Tropang Giga after winning their sixth Philippine Cup championship in 2021.
+The third version, which was made before the start of the 2017–18 season is currently in the possession of the San Miguel Beermen after winning their eleventh Philippine Cup championship in 2025.